 #9.
 Saigon Central Post Office

-The remnants of colonial architectural design is what makes the Saigon Central Post Office such an iconic site.
-It was constructed between 1886-1891 and is inspried by both Gothic and Renaissance architecture.
+The remnants of colonial architectural design are what makes the Saigon Central Post Office such an iconic site.
+This is one of the must-see tourist sites in Ho Chi Minh constructed between 1886-1891 and inspired by both Gothic and Renaissance architecture.

 The Saigon Central Post Office is reminiscent of a 20th century European train station, yet it is still a functioning post office today.
 Ho Chi Minh City has very carefully preserved this elegant structure.
 The post office offers full service and also sells postcards and stamps, making excellent souvenirs to bring back home.